 All clotheslines shall be located and/or screened to ensure they are not visible from the street.

 2.21 LETTERBOXES

-- All homes are to have a letterbox that is consistent with the materials of the home. - The letterbox is to be located no further forward than the boundary of the homesite. - The letterbox details and colour must be provided with the building plans.
+- All homes are to have a letterbox that is consistent with the materials of the home. - The letterbox is to be located no further forward than the boundary of the homesite.

 2.22 OUTBUILDINGS